-The Hindoo expression means are purely for the Hindoos believe the Deity to be in everything, The Hindoos believe the Deity to be in everything.
-The Hindoo expression means all-pervasive. and they typify Him in accordance with their imaginations.
+The Hindoo expression means all-pervasive.
+The Hindoos believe the Deity to be in everything, and they typify Him in accordance with their imaginations.
 Brahm or Brihm is supposed to have had three incarnations, viz., Brahma, the Creator; Vishnu, the Preserver; Siva, the Destroyer :- who have become incarnate at different times and in various forms, for many objects.
 To these are added innumerable inferior gods, presiding over earth, air, and water, and whatever may be therein.
 Temples and shrines are erected to a multitude of deities, to whom homage or worship is tendered, and tribute or offerings made.
 The Pagan deities, in every country and in all ages, have more or less an affinity to each other; they refer, generally, to the powers of nature, and to the wants or civilising appliances of man; but they all merge into, or centre in, one Supreme Being: thus there was an intimate relation between the Greek and Indian mythology.
 The Brahminical and the Magian faith had many points of union: the sun was the ostensible representation of Divine power; the fire-altar of both may be traced to that of the Hebrews; and the idolatry of the calf, cow, or bull, have all a common origin.
-Ferishta states that, during the era of Roostum, when Soorya, a Hindoo, reigned over Hindoostan, a Brahmin persuaded the king "to set up idols; and from that period the Hindoos became idolaters, before which they, like the Persians, worshipped the sun and stars."-(Vol. i., p.
+Ferishta states that, during the era of Roostum, when Soorya, a Hindoo, reigned over Hindoostan, a Brahmin persuaded the king "to set up idols; and from that period the Hindoos became idolaters, before which they, like the Persians, wor-shipped the sun and stars."-(Vol. i., p.
 68.)
 The Mythrae religion at one time existed in all the countries between the Bosphorus and the Indus; vestiges are still seen at Persepolis, at Bamian, and in various parts of India.
 In all Pagan systems there is a vagueness with reference to the Deity; for it is only through the Saviour that God can be known.
-With regard to the soul, it is thus negatively described by the author of the great Hindoo work, entitled Mahabarat :- " Some regard the soul as a wonder; others hear of it with astonishment; but no one knoweth it: the weapon divideth it not, the fire burneth it not, the water corrupteth it not, the wind dryeth it not away; for it is indivisible, inconsumable, incorruptible: it is eternal, universal, permanent, immovable; it is invisible, inconceivable, and unalterable."
-The shastras, or "sacred" books, contain also many remarkable and even sublime passages; but their character tious observances, cruel rites, and carnal indulgences; hence the pure, merciful, and loving\ character of God is unknown, the innately sinful nature of man imperfectly understood, the positive necessity of a Redeemer unappreciated, and the urgent want of a
+With regard to the soul, it is thus negatively described by the author of the great Hindoo work, entitled Mahabarat:-"Some regard the soul as a wonder; others hear of it with astonishment; but no one knoweth it: the weapon divideth it not, the fire burneth it not, the water corrupteth it not, the wind dryeth it not away; for it is indivisible, inconsumable, incorruptible: it is eternal, universal, permanent, immov-"We bow to Him whose glory is the perpetual theme of every speech;-Him first, Him last,-the Supreme Lord of the boundless world;-who is primeval Light, who is remarkable and even sublime passages; but their character 528 tious observances, cruel rites, and carnal indulgences; hence the pure, merciful, and loving character of God is unknown, the innately sinful nature of man imperfectly understood, the positive necessity of a Redeemer unappreciated, and the urgent want of a